Improving dev productivity in ML projects with batect

 It’s a rite of passage in the ML world to get entangled in the hair-tearing depths of dependency management.
 And I have a feeling that I’m not the only one on this boat.

-Raise your hands if you have ever shared some awesome ML code with someone, only to have them tell us something along the lines of — “I’m getting a ModuleNotFound
+Raise your hands if you have ever shared some awesome ML code with someone, only to have them tell us something along the lines of — “I’m getting a ModuleNotFound error”.

-For me, this became history in my previous project with a command-line tool that we used — 🎉🎉🎉 batect
+For me, this became history in my previous project with a command-line tool that we used — 🎉🎉🎉 batect 🎉🎉🎉!
+In this article, I’ll show you how batect can simplify life and improve developer productivity.
+I’ll go in this order:

-- Why should we care about
+• Why should we care about batect?

-and what does it do? (in a nutshell) - How can I use it in my project? (code-along time!)
+• How can I use it in my project? (code-along time!)

-To illustrate my point, our code-along exercise will get you to train a deep learning model using tensorflow.keras
+To illustrate my point, our code-along exercise will get you to train a deep learning model using tensorflow.kerasand deploy the model to Google Cloud Platform (GCP).
+(Credits: GCP “hello-keras” tutorial)

-1. Why should we care about batect
+1. Why should we care about batect?

 Have you ever:

-- Cloned a really cool repo doing some really cool ML, hoping to try it out, only to get stuck even before you start because of something like
+• Cloned a really cool repo doing some really cool ML, hoping to try it out, only to get stuck even before you start because of something like error: command ‘gcc’ failed with exit status 1 ?

-? - Accidentally installed pandas in your OS-level python because you forgot to activate a virtual environment?
+• Accidentally installed pandas in your OS-level python because you forgot to activate a virtual environment?

-- Spent more than a day getting set up in a new project?
+• Spent more than a day getting set up in a new project?

 A few years ago, I was on a project where I took one whole week just to get the project set up — I spent so many hours figuring out how to uninstall whatever version of Python and Node.js I had so that I can install some specific version of Python (I think it was 3.6.8) and Node.js on my mac, which the project required.